 Scotland’s style capital and birthplace of Charles Rennie Mackintosh, Glasgow is home to some of the finest architecture in Europe.
 The art deco movement has left its stamp on the fabric of the city, and this era is celebrated to stunning effect in a newly renovated Glasgow flat.

 Russwood’s client had a vision to knock through from the living room to the kitchen, creating two large interconnected areas flooded with natural light.
 The property boasts incredible architectural details, from the stained glass bay windows to the wood panelling, cornicing and original fireplaces.

-The 17th century-style boards are created by rolling and tumbling techniques, with hand-filled knots creating an aged effect that is formal yet warm.
-Character Grade was selected for its natural and rustic appearance, allowing the flooring to sit comfortably and not overpower the space.
+The Authentic board are created by rolling and tumbling techniques, with hand-filled knots creating an aged effect that is formal yet warm.
+The natural and rustic appearance allows the flooring to sit comfortably and not over power the space.